 In a nutshell

-The Diploma of Building and Construction (Building) has been designed to meet the needs of people who are pursuing builders’ registration or looking for supervising or contract administration roles.
-This course satisfies the educational requirements of the VBA for builder registration.
+The CPC50220 Diploma of Building and Construction (Building) has been designed to meet the needs of people who are pursuing builders’ registration or looking for supervising or contract administration roles.
+This course is for Victorian residents, is Nationally Recognised and satisfies the educational requirements of the VBA for builder registration.

-This course delivered either face-to-face in physical classroom environment or in virtual environment through online classes.
+This course delivered in a virtual environment – interactive online, classroom style (using Microsoft Teams).
 BCTA ensures that the training is delivered to the standards of a real workplace environment.
 In weekly class, your trainer will facilitate a range of training experiences including:

 - Trainer led instruction